bhavyanshu/lulzbot-telegram-bot/README.md

 # lulzbot Telegram Bot - <a href="https://telegram.me/lulzbot">@lulzbot</a>

 > This bot is using Telegram bot API.
 It has lot of features.
-The concept is driven from IRC bot.
-Custom keyboard is only used for games like "HotOrNot".
-Rest of the stuff is purely command based.
+The concept is driven from IRC bot that I used to use for my IRC channels.
+Look at the commands below to know how to use it.

-Version: 0.0.2
+**Version**: 0.0.3

-##Features (Updated as of v0.0.2)
+##Features (Updated as of v0.0.3)
 ----------